Five Freedoms, Five Decades Later

 How is one report into the welfare of farmed animals from fifty years ago still changing laws for animals around the world five decades on?

-This year is the 50th anniversary of the 1965 United Kingdom (UK) government-commissioned investigation into the welfare of intensively farmed animals, led by Professor Roger Brambell.
+This year is the 50th anniversary of the 1965 U.K. government-commissioned investigation into the welfare of intensively farmed animals, led by Professor Roger Brambell.
 The findings of the Brambell Report stated that animals should have the freedom to “stand up, lie down, turn around, groom themselves and stretch their limbs.”
 This recommendation became known as Brambell’s Five Freedoms.
 From this, a governmental group now known as the Farm Animal Welfare Council clearly outlined the five “ideal states” for all UK farm animals.

 These Five Freedoms are: